Shreeya-R/hangman/README.md

 ## 4. File Structure of the Project
 The only file of interest to the user in this project is the milesstone_5.py file.
 The rest of the files are simply for trial and error of functions and methods.

-## 5. License Information
-Unfortunately, I could not find details for this information.